 This was the video:

 Today, few people can take off several weeks to walk to Camino from beginning to end.
-Luckily this is not essential – just walking the Camino for a day or even for an afternoon, nourishes my creative spirit, so much so that I felt the need to share the experience with other writers.
-Many of our mindfulness and meditation workshop participants have told us that the day they walked the Camino was the highlight of their holiday.
-With this in mind, my husband and I sat down and worked out how we could best go about this.
-We decided on a weekend break, an introduction to the Camino de Santiago (St James’ Way/St Jacques de Compostelle) Pilgrim’s Route, as a walking and wine tasting holiday.
+Luckily this is not essential – just walking the Camino for few hours nourishes my creative spirit, so much so that I felt the need to share the experience with others.
+Many of our mindfulness and meditation workshop participants have told us that the days they walked the Camino was the highlight of their holiday.
+With this in mind, my husband and I created our week and weekend breaks, as an introduction to the Camino de Santiago (St James’ Way/St Jacques de Compostelle) Pilgrim’s Route.

 Our guests usually arrive on a Friday evening, walk the Camino on Saturday and Sunday and leave after breakfast on Monday mornings.
 This is the perfect option for